 Demand for rental accommodation remains strong with over 160,000 people continuing to rent.
 Unfortunately, tighter lending restrictions are driving a lack of supply with reported vacancy rates as low as 1%.

-If you’re one of 14,000 Hamilton landlords, myRent can help to manage and advertise your property. myRent offers simplified, flexible, intuitive property management for only $10 per month and Hamilton property advertising on myRent, Trade Me, realestate.co.nz, OneRoof, Homes.co.nz and myRent and for a one-off fee of $50, and a Trade Me and Homes.co.nz listings for an extra $140.
+If you’re one of 14,000 Hamilton landlords, myRent can help to manage and advertise your property. myRent offers simplified, flexible, intuitive property management for only $15 per month and Hamilton property advertising on myRent, realestate.co.nz, OneRoof, Facebook, Trovit and myRent and for a one-off fee of $50, and a Trade Me and Homes.co.nz listings for an extra $140.

 What does the average renter in Hamilton looks like?